easifem-fortran/easifem-fortran.github.io/docs/docs-api/AbstractMaterialModel/AbstractMaterialModel_.md

   TYPE(String) :: name
 ```

+`AbstractMaterialModel_` has following subclasses.

+- `AbstractSolidMechanicsModel_`
+- `AbstractPoroMechanicsModel_`
+- `AbstractFluidMechanicsModel_`

 ## Methods

 For a concrete implementation of `AbstractMaterialModel_` one has to implement the following methods.

 ### CheckEssentialParam